FofanovLab/mtsv_tools/README.md

 #### Metagenomic index

-Now that you have N chunks of your FASTA database, they need to be processed into indices which mtsv can use for querying.
+Now that you have N chunks of your FASTA database, they need to be processed into indices which MTSv can use for querying.
+During the index build, the sequences in the chunked FASTA file are concatenated while recoding the location of sequence boundaries and the TaxID associated with each sequence.
+A suffix array, Burrows-Wheeler Transform, and FM-index are built from the concatenated sequences using the Rust-Bio v0.5.0 package.
+The FM-index and the associated sequence metadata constitutes the MG-index.
+One MT-index is created per FASTA file, and new indices can be added as the reference collection grows without needing to rebuild any of the existing indices.

 ~~~
 $ mtsv-build --fasta /path/to/chunkN.fasta --index /path/to/write/chunkN.index
 ~~~

-Using default settings, indices will use ~15-20x as much RAM as the reference file used for their creation (at a sampling interval of 512 bytes).
-This can be overridden by passing the `--sample-interval <FM_SAMPLE_INTERVAL>` flag.
-Lower than 512 will increase the size of the index and can provide a reduction in query time.
+Using default settings, indices will be ~12x the size of the reference file and require about that much RAM to run the binning step.
+The default sampling interval is 32.
+This can be overridden by passing `--sample-interval <FM_SAMPLE_INTERVAL>` flag.
+Lower values will increase the size of the index and can provide a reduction in query time.
 Increasing the flag will decrease the size of the index up to a point (the size of the suffix array can't be reduced, this setting only changes the FM index size) while accepting a slower query time.

 See the help message for other options.